vishnumad/All-NBA/README.md

 * [JRAW](https://github.com/thatJavaNerd/JRAW): the Java Reddit API Wrapper, used throughout the application for integrating any reddit functionalities
 * [RxJava 2](https://realm.io/news/gotocph-jake-wharton-exploring-rxjava2-android/): A Java implementation of ReactiveX, a library for composing asynchronous and event-based programs by using observable sequences
 * [Retrofit 2](https://square.github.io/retrofit/): A type-safe HTTP client for Android and Java
-* [Mosby MVP](http://hannesdorfmann.com/mosby/): A Model-View-Presenter library for android, makes implementing the MVP pattern fast and easy
 * [Butter Knife](http://jakewharton.github.io/butterknife/): Field and method binding for Android views
 * [Picasso](http://square.github.io/picasso/): A powerful image downloading and caching library for Android
+* [Material Dialogs](https://github.com/afollestad/material-dialogs): A beautiful, fluid, and customizable dialogs API

 ### What if I don't code?